How to install Dalfox on Kali Linux

 wget https://github.com/lc/gau/releases/download/v2.2.4/gau_2.2.4_linux_amd64.tar.gz

-Note: If your system is arm64
+Note: If your system is arm64, replace amd64 with arm64 in the URL:

 wget https://github.com/lc/gau/releases/download/v2.2.4/gau_2.2.4_linux_arm64.tar.gz